alexanderivrii/marco_with_clause_dependencies/README.md

 This repository contains the source code to find and exploit clause dependencies for MUS enumeration.

+This is not the most elegant or the most efficient code, and the output is a mess -- you've been warned.

 We are submitting a paper to SAT'2020.

-This is not the most elegant or the most efficient code -- you've been warned.
+So we also include benchmarks and experimental results here.

 ---------------------------------------------------------------------------